 - Personal Growth

 - Making a Difference

 Set a “Breakthrough” Goal

-When setting goals, it’s important to include a few that will make us stretch and grow to achieve them.
-These might be learning a new skill or trying something that is uncomfortable and maybe a little frightening, such as public speaking.
+It’s important to include goals that will make us stretch and grow to achieve them.
+These goals might require us to learn a new skill or try something that is uncomfortable and maybe a little frightening, such as public speaking.

 The outer symbols of success can all be easily lost.
 Houses burn down, companies go bankrupt, relationships end, cars get old, bodies age and fame wanes, but who you are, what you have learned, and the new skills you have developed never go away.
 These are the true prizes of success.